amantanwar22/relationsBetweenTables/README.md

-# Diagramatic Relation between two tables
+# Diagrammatic Relation between two tables

 This document shows how you can create diagramatic relation between two tables.